How CarbonStar is Calculated

 The cement within this mix accounts for approximately 98% of the CarbonStar rating, further demonstrating the impact cement has on the embodied carbon of a mix.

 In this example 519.56 lbs of CO2 was emitted into the atmosphere, for each cubic yard of concrete.

 SCM Concrete Mix

 SCM concrete mix differs from Standard Concrete Mix in that half of the cement is replaced with supplementary cementitious material (SCM).
-Currently SCMs, such as fly ash, are viewed as an industrial waste product and do not have a carbon emitted value associated with them.
+Currently, SCMs, such as fly ash, are viewed as industrial waste products and have low emission factors.

 The reduction of cement used in a mix can significantly reduce the CarbonStar rating of the mix.

 In this example 276.65 lbs of CO2 was emitted into the atmosphere, for each cubic yard of concrete produced.

 CO2-Sequestered Concrete mix demonstrates the benefit of incorporating several carbon sequestering technologies and cement reduction methods within a single mix.
 This mix includes: SCMs, CO2 injection, and Synthetic CaCO3 fine aggregate.

 Because CO2-Sequestered Concrete mix significantly reduces cement usage and uses sequestered carbon components, the CarbonStar rating significantly decreases (lower is better) when compared to the other two mixes.